catalinacorreal98/catalinacorreal98/README.md

 ## Hi there 👋 my name is Catalina
-👩🏻‍🎓 I'm currently pursuing an MPA degree at Columbia University
+👩🏻‍🎓 I'm an economist and I'm currently pursuing an MPA degree at Columbia University

 🇨🇴 I'm proudly Colombian